What type of roughage is best for your horse?

 Types and Physical Forms of Roughage

-Alternative feeds such as HYGAIN FIBRESSENTIAL (35% crude fibre) or HYGAIN MICRBEET are ideal as a substitute and partial replacement of traditional roughages.
-HYGAIN FIBRESSENTIAL includes highly digestible fibre sources such as soybean hulls and legume hulls that are high in the most digestible fibre, pectin.
-Since pectin is virtually totally digested by the horse, the feeds’ fibre level can remain high but also have a moderate level of energy, so much so that soybean hulls can have a similar energy level as some oats whilst having fibre levels similar to lucerne hay.
-For this reason feeds which are high in pectin are often considered "super fibres”.
+Alternative feeds are ideal as a substitute and partial replacement of traditional roughages.
+Soybean hulls and legume hulls are high in the most digestible fiber, pectin.
+Since pectin is virtually totally digested by the horse, the feeds’ fiber level can remain high but also have a moderate level of energy, so much so that soybean hulls can have a similar energy level as some oats whilst having fiber levels similar to lucerne hay.
+For this reason feeds which are high in pectin are often considered "super fibers”.
 These alternative feeds are easy to feed and provide superior conditioning whilst significantly reducing the dust and inconsistency often associated with traditional forms of chaff.
-Furthermore, they are an ideal fibre source for dentally challenged horses as they can be soaked in water, which transforms the product into a soft mash.
-HYGAIN ZERO (35% crude fibre) and HYGAIN ICE (25% crude fibre, approved by Laminitis Trust) have been formulated as high fibre low starch feeds which are fully fortified with vitamins and minerals.
+Furthermore, they are an ideal fiber source for dentally challenged horses as they can be soaked in water, which transforms the product into a soft mash.
+HYGAIN ZERO (35% crude fiber) has been formulated as a high fiber low starch feed which is fully fortified with vitamins and minerals.
 Highly lignified (stalky) feeds such as straw and some cereal hay are not very nutritious but they keep the horse chewing and the digestive tract moving, which may reduce the risk of stable vices and stomach ulcers.

 How to assess hay quality in 4 steps!

 Forage quality can be determined to a limited extent by visual inspection of the forage.
 Visual inspection can include looking at: